nextstrain/nextstrain.org/content/docs/06-static-website/01-introduction.md

 **How are markdown files turned into pages?**
 Markdown files in `/content` are collated via the `MarkdownRemark` gatsby plugin.
 These can be accessed by a GraphQL query (e.g. in `gatsby-node.js`, `/templates/generic.jsx`). `createPages` in `gatsby-node.js` determines the component (template) which is loaded for each file, while `onCreateNode` modifies the slug (path) - i.e. this sets the appropriate URLs for each page.

+**What changes need to be made when adding to /content?**
+If it's simply the addition of a new markdown file or a new folder within an existing category (e.g. adding a chapter to `/content/docs`) then nothing further should be needed.
+The top-level folders in `/content` are hardcoded as entries in the header, so you should change both in tandem.